Stationary completeness: the $N$-body short-range case: A phase-space partition of unity

 For given $\phi_1,\phi_2\in\vB^*$ we write $\phi_1 \simeq \phi_2$, if $\phi_1 - \phi_2 \in\vB^*_0$.
 With this convention we are lead to rewrite, using in the second step Lemma \ref{lemma:m1} \ref{item:9b}, in the third step conveniently \eqref{eq:partM}, commutation and \eqref{eq:LAPbnda}, and in the last step the limiting absorption principle and the `$Q$-bounds' \eqref{eq:2boundobtain338} and \eqref{eq:2boundobtain33} for $H$ as well as for $H_a$ (see the comments after the computation)

-The last step is formally correct by the second resolvent equation, but it needs justification eventually to be given in Appendix \ref{sec:Strong bounds}.
-Here we give formal justification.
+The last step is formally correct by a resolvent equation, and indeed mathematical correct, but it needs justification eventually to be given in Appendix \ref{sec:Strong bounds}.
+In the following we confine ourselves to give a preliminary account of the needed arguments:

 It is a straightforward application of \eqref{82a0} to show that $S_a=\vO(\inp{x}^{0})$, thus in particular the operator preserves $ L^2_\infty$.
-Whence the first term $ S_a\psi\in L^2_\infty$.
-The second term of $\psi_a$ is a more subtle one.
+Hence the first term $ S_a\psi\in L^2_\infty$.
+The second term of $\psi_a$ is more subtle.
 We rewrite its contribution in terms of any support function $f_3\succ f_2$ as We compute The contributions from $T_1$ and $T_2$ are treated similarly (note that thanks to \eqref{eq:partM} we can freely replace $\bD_a$ by $\bD$).
 For $T_2$ we expand the commutator into a sum of terms.
 Most of them may be treated by yet another application of the limiting absorption principle \eqref{eq:LAPbnda} and \eqref{eq:BB^*a}.
 In fact proceeding this way it only remains to examine Using \eqref{eq:Hes0} (and its notation) and \eqref{eq:2boundobtain33} this expression is given (up to a well-defined term in $\vB^*$ thanks to \eqref{eq:LAPbnda}) by

 By similar arguments for $H_a$ rather than for $H$ it follows that for $j=1,\dots, J$ Consequently $-\i R_a(\lambda+\i0)T_2R(\lambda+\i0)\psi$ is a well-defined element of $\vB^*$.

 The argument for $T_1$ is similar using Lemma \ref{lemma:m1} \ref{item:9b} (and of course again \eqref{82a0}, \eqref{eq:LAPbnda} and \eqref{eq:BB^*a}).
 The argument for $T_3$ is also similar, we use the `$Q$-bound' \eqref{eq:2boundobtain338} rather than the `$Q$-bound' \eqref{eq:2boundobtain33}.